-Recommendations: Women in their 30s
+Recommendations: Women in their 30s without known risk factors

-- The American Cancer Society (ACS) recommends a breast exam by a health professional about every 3 years as part of a regular health exam.
+- The American College of Obstetricians and Gynecologists (ACOG) recommends a breast exam by a health professional every 1 to 3 years as part of a regular health exam.

-Recommendations: Women in their 40s
+Recommendations: Women in their 40s without known risk factors

-- Under age 50, the decision when to start regular screening mammography should be an individual one, taking into consideration such factors as a woman's risk tolerance.
+- The U.S. Preventive Services Task Force (USPSTF) says that for women aged 40-49, the decision when to start regular screening mammography should be an individual one, taking into consideration such factors as a woman's risk tolerance.

 American Cancer Society: What are the risk factors for breast cancer?